rlin2k1/aws-s3-uploader-tool/README.md

 # aws-bucket-uploads
-Purpose: Provide an easy and simple way for Poshmark Marketing Team to upload images to Amazon S3 for marketing campaigns.
+Purpose: Provide an easy and simple way for uploading images to Amazon S3 based on Amazon S3 API